tannewt/wa-law.org/bill/2021-22/hb/1404/1/README.md

 The legislature finds that, for highly capable students, access to accelerated learning and enhanced instruction is access to a basic education.
 There are multiple definitions of highly capable, from intellectual to academic to artistic.
 The research literature strongly supports using multiple criteria to identify highly capable students, and therefore, the legislature does not intend to prescribe a single method.
 Instead, the legislature intends to  authorize school districts to identify through the use of multiple, objective criteria those students most highly capable and eligible to receive accelerated learning and enhanced instruction in the program offered by the district.

+## Section 2
+> This section adds a new section to an existing chapter [28A.185](/rcw/28A_common_school_provisions/28A.185_highly_capable_students.md).
+Here is the [modified chapter](rcw/28A_common_school_provisions/28A.185_highly_capable_students.md) for context.

+1. The legislature intends to allocate state funding for basic education programs for highly capable students based on five percent of each school district's student population.

+2. Funds provided by the state for the state basic education program for highly capable students under RCW 28A.150.260 shall be categorical funding to provide services to highly capable students as determined by a school district under RCW 28A.185.030.
+However, school districts must use a portion of the funds provided under this subsection to deliver professional development in accordance with section 9(2) of this act.

+3. Funds provided by the state for student transportation to and from school includes transportation to and from programs for highly capable students as defined in RCW 28A.160.160, and must be expended in accordance with chapter 28A.160 RCW.

+4. Subject to the availability of amounts appropriated for this specific purpose, each school district must conduct universal screenings in accordance with RCW 28A.185.030 to find students who need further assessment for potential gifted program placement.

 ## Section 3
 > This section modifies existing section [28A.185.030](/rcw/28A_common_school_provisions/28A.185_highly_capable_students.md).
 Here is the [modified chapter](rcw/28A_common_school_provisions/28A.185_highly_capable_students.md) for context.